isomerpages/dis-dotc/news/life-at-dotc/_posts/2025-03-19-post-Inside DOTC Series: Scaling New Heights in Product Management.md

 collaboration, problem-solving, and a shared commitment to innovation.
 In this series, we highlight the people behind our work, showcasing their unique perspectives and experiences in shaping our projects.</p>
-<p>We spoke with <strong>Eunice Lee</strong>, <strong>Product Manager</strong> in
+<p>For <strong>Eunice Lee</strong>, <strong>Product Manager</strong> in the
+Pinpoint team, problem-solving isn’t just part of the job - it’s second nature.
+An avid boulderer, she thrives on tackling complex climbing routes, assessing risks, and adapting when the unexpected happens.
+It’s a mindset that carries over seamlessly into product management, where balancing timelines, teams, and goals requires strategic thinking, agility, and a steady grip under pressure.</p>
-the Pinpoint team, about the art of balancing timelines, teams, and goals.
+<p>We spoke with Eunice about the art of keeping projects on track, fostering
-From navigating last-minute chaos to fostering collaboration, Eunice shares insights into what makes product management both challenging and rewarding.
+collaboration, and embracing the challenges that make product management both demanding and deeply rewarding.</p>
-Much like tackling a challenging bouldering route, product management requires assessing risks, planning the next move, and adapting when the unexpected happens.&nbsp;</p>
-<p></p>
 <blockquote>
 <p>How do you manage timelines, teams, and goals to keep everything running
 smoothly?</p>